dlockwood0281/cs131_fall25/README.md

     - add a file to the repository - something like test.txt that contains some text.

+#### Option 2: Use the command line

+  1. Navigate to your project folder

+for example:
+  `cd C:\Users\username\Documents\dlockwood_cs131`

+  2. Initialize a Git repository

+  `git init`

+  3. Add your files to the repository

+  `git add .`

+  4. Create your first commit

+  `git commit -m "Initial commit"`

+### Connect your local repository to the GitHub remote

-  6. Link your local repository to the remote
+  2. Link your local repository to the remote

   `git remote add origin https://github.com/YOUR-USERNAME/YOUR-REPO-NAME.git`